Save a copy of a layer

 10. Close the Hue rotate window.

-11. In the Settings pane, click the Properties button.
+11. On the Settings toolbar, click the Properties button.

 The Layer properties status window appears.